VCityTeam/UD-Viz-Template/Readme.md

   - **`const child = spawn('node', ['./bin/host.js', process.env.PORT || 8000], { shell: true, });`**: Interprates [./bin/host.js](./bin/host.js) which launchs an express server.
 See [express](https://www.npmjs.com/package/express)

+## Base your application on UD-Viz examples

+To learn what you can do with UD-Viz (to get starte at least the `@ud-viz/browser` package) you can read the differents [examples](https://github.com/VCityTeam/UD-Viz/tree/master/examples) with attached [documentation](https://github.com/VCityTeam/UD-Viz/tree/master/docs/static/Devel/UD_Viz_Browser) and try to transpose them in your application.

+You can start by the [SideBarWidget](https://github.com/VCityTeam/UD-Viz/tree/master/examples/SideBarWidget.html) example.
+Thanks to this example you pass over all main widgets ud-viz offered you and you see how to create your 3D Scene with iTowns.

+*WIP: SOME TUTORIALS ARE BEING WRITTEN*